Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/303-custom-boot-menu-key.md

 **Test steps**

-1. Power on the DUT and hold the `BIOS_SETUP_KEY` to enter the UEFI Setup Menu.
+1. Power on the DUT.
+1. Hold the `BIOS_SETUP_KEY` to enter the UEFI Setup Menu.
 1. Once the DUT has booted into the setup menu, power it off using the power button.
-1. Power on the DUT again and hold the `BOOT_MENU_KEY` to enter the UEFI Boot Menu.
+1. Power on the DUT again.
+1. Hold the `BOOT_MENU_KEY` to enter the UEFI Boot Menu.

 **Expected result**